Poliziano/mlem-bot/README.md

 ### Setting up env variables

-There are three environment variables required:
+There are two environment variables required:

 - `MLEM_BOT_TOKEN` should be set to the bot token.
 - `MLEM_BOT_APPLICATION_ID` should be set to the bot application ID.
-- `MLEM_BOT_GUILD_ID` should be set to the target channel ID.

 ### Running the bot